Lambda Perturbations of Keplerian Orbits: 1. Introduction

-The question if the planetary orbits and other local celestial objects are subject to the cosmological influences (in particular, if they feel the universal Hubble expansion) was put forward by McVittie as early as 1933~\cite{mvi33}; and this problem attracted attention of a number of other researchers during the few subsequent decades~ \cite{ein45,mis73,and95,car98,dom01,dum03,che03,bal06,ior06,kag06,jet06}.
-A quite comprehensive review was given by Bonnor~\cite{bon00}.
+The question if the planetary orbits and other small-scale celestial systems are subject to the cosmological influences (in particular, if they feel the universal Hubble expansion) was put forward by McVittie as early as 1933~\cite{mvi33}; and this problem attracted attention of a number of other researchers during the few subsequent decades~ \cite{ein45,mis73,and95,car98,dom01,dum03,che03,bal06,ior06,kag06,jet06}; a quite comprehensive review of these works was given by Bonnor~\cite{bon00}.

-The most frequent conclusion of these studies was that the effect of cosmological expansion at the planetary scales should be very small or absent at all.
+The most frequent conclusion of such studies was that the effect of cosmological expansion at the planetary scales should be very small or absent at all.
 However, the particular estimates given by different authors substantially disagree with each other.
-Moreover, the most of these estimates (excluding the recent ones) are not applicable to the case when the cosmological background is formed by the ``dark energy'' (\textit{i.e.}\ the $\Lambda$-term in Einstein equations), just because it is distributed perfectly uniform and insensitive to the local gravitational perturbations.
+Moreover, the most of these estimates (excluding the recent ones) are not applicable to the case when the cosmological background is formed by the ``dark energy'' (\textit{i.e.}, the $\Lambda$-term in Einstein equations), because it is distributed perfectly uniform and insensitive to the local gravitational perturbations.

 For example, the most well-known argument against the local Hubble expansion is the so-called Einstein--Straus theorem~\cite{ein45}: Let us consider a uniform background cosmological matter distribution and, next, cut out a spherical cavity and concentrate all its mass in the central point.
 Then, a solution of the General Relativity equations will be given by the purely static Schwarzschild metric inside the cavity, and it will transform to the time-dependent Friedmann--Robertson--Walker metric outside the cavity.
 In other words, there is no Hubble expansion in the local empty neighborhood of the point-like massive body, but such an expansion appears in the regions of space filled with the cosmological background matter.
 Unfortunately, despite an apparent generality of this result, it is evidently inapplicable to the $\Lambda$-dominated cosmology, because it is meaningless to consider an empty cavity in the vacuum energy distribution.
-Similarly, it can be shown that such arguments against the local Hubble expansion as the ``virial criterion'' of gravitational binding and Einstein--Infeld--Hoffmann surface integral method~\cite{and95} also do not work when the cosmological background is formed by the perfectly uniform $\Lambda$-term.